-On the occasion of the fair's anniversary, Lord Mayor and Chairman of the Supervisory Board Peter Feldmann said: "The fair is a driving force for the development of our city.
-Nowhere else are trade fair and city history so closely linked as in Frankfurt.
-The trade fair privilege granted by Emperor Friedrich II was the historical origin of a continuing success story that began 780 years ago around the Roman Emperor.
-From the beginnings at that time, the largest operating trade fair company in the world has developed over the centuries.
-But even after 780 years of success, the trade fair remains true to its long-standing tradition of trade and internationality in its home city of Frankfurt.
+On the occasion of the trade fair's anniversary, Lord Mayor and Chairman of the Supervisory Board Peter Feldmann said: "The trade fair is a driving force for the development of our city.
+Nowhere are the history of the trade fair and the history of the city so closely linked as in Frankfurt.
+The trade fair privilege documented by Emperor Frederick II was the historical origin of an ongoing success story that began around the RÃ¶mer 780 years ago.
+From the beginnings of that time, the largest operating trade fair company in the world developed over the course of the centuries.
+But even after a successful 780 years, Messe Frankfurt remains true to its evolved tradition of trade and internationality in its home city of Frankfurt."

 Immediately after Messe Frankfurt's 780th anniversary, the first trade fairs are taking place again after a global lockdown lasting several months.
 In Germany, too, trade fairs are slowly and cautiously ramping up again - with strict adherence to elaborate safety and hygiene precautions.
 Smaller events are already taking place again at the Frankfurt exhibition centre, and trade fairs are also planned for the near future: starting with Nordstil in Hamburg in September, followed by the Frankfurt Book Fair in October.
 For many of Messe Frankfurt's own events that have been postponed worldwide, replacement dates are still planned for 2020.